Page views 245733

 Lao Tzu leaving the kingdom on his water buffalo

-Today there are at least twenty million Daoists, and perhaps even half a billion, living around the world, especially in China and Taiwan.
-They practise meditation, chant scriptures, and worship a variety of gods and goddesses in temples run by priests.
-Daoists also make pilgrimages to five sacred mountains in eastern China in order to pray at the temples and absorb spiritual energy from these holy places, which are believed to be governed by immortals.
+Today there are around half a billion Daoists around the world, mostly in China and Taiwan.
+They practise meditation, chant scriptures, and worship a variety of gods.
+Daoists also make pilgrimages to five sacred mountains in eastern China said to possess exemplary spiritual energy.

 640px-Mount_Tai